adityaathalye/study-web-dev/README.md

-# guestbook
+# study-web-dev

-This is not really a guestbook.
+This is not really a guestbook, or a picture book, or a datbase whizbang.

 It is I, muddling through Web Development (in Clojure).